Student Services

 West Virginia University

 In 2018, SGPS established relations with West Virginia University through which students participating in some of our courses are able to receive accreditation through the WVU Art History Department.
 You can apply online at their WVU Abroad page through this link.
 You will find there the opportunity to apply for programs A, B or C in Session 1 or programs D or E in Session 2.
 You can also apply to get credit for participating in the Intersession Preservation Tour.
-The deadline for applying through WVU is March 1st, 2024.
-The cost is $4,975 per program (not including airfare).
-This tuition covers:
+The deadline for applying through WVU is March 1st, 2025 (to be confirmed).
+The cost is to be determined (around $5,000) per program (not including airfare).
+This tuition fee covers:

 You can read about the experience last summer of students from WVU in the following article: